mariarodr1136/mariarodr1136/README.md

 Welcome to my GitHub!

 I’m Maria, a Miami-based developer with a foundation in Computer Science from Florida International University and Certification in Cybersecurity Intelligence & Information Policy.
-I focus on building full-stack applications and cloud architecture.
-I’m dedicated to writing clean code and staying curious within an ever-evolving tech landscape, focusing on building practical solutions to real-world problems.
+I focus on developing impactful technology across full-stack development, cybersecurity, and data analysis.
+I’m dedicated to writing clean code and staying curious as the tech landscape evolves, always aiming to build practical solutions to real-world problems.

 </div>